mobizt/Firebase-ESP8266/src/README.md

-#### Remove the array value at specified path from FirebaseJsonArray object.
+#### Remove the array value at the specified path from FirebaseJsonArray object.

 param **`path`** - The relative path to array in FirebaseJsonArray object to be removed.

-return **`bool`** value represents the success operation.
+return **`bool`** value represents the successful operation.

-The relative path must be begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.
+The relative path must begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.

 ```C++